publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch23/m__us_usc_t30_s1005.md

         The Secretary shall extend the primary term of a geothermal lease for 5 years if, for each year after the 10th year of the lease—

-            (A) the Secretary determined under subsection (b) of this section that the lessee satisfied the work commitment requirements that applied to the lease for that year; or
+            (A) the Secretary determined under subsection (b) that the lessee satisfied the work commitment requirements that applied to the lease for that year; or

-            (B) the lessee paid in annual payments accordance with subsection (c) of this section.
+            (B) the lessee paid in annual payments accordance with subsection (c).

         (3) __Additional extension__

-            The Secretary shall extend the primary term of a geothermal lease (after an initial extension under paragraph (2)) for an additional 5 years if, for each year of the initial extension under paragraph (2), the Secretary determined under subsection (b) of this section that the lessee satisfied the minimum work requirements that applied to the lease for that year.
+            The Secretary shall extend the primary term of a geothermal lease (after an initial extension under paragraph (2)) for an additional 5 years if, for each year of the initial extension under paragraph (2), the Secretary determined under subsection (b) that the lessee satisfied the minimum work requirements that applied to the lease for that year.

     (b) __Requirement to satisfy annual minimum work requirement__